fresan/etherlatex/README.md

 etherlatex
 ==========

-Server scripts that enable collaborative browser-based editing and display of Latex documents using Etherpad.
+Scripts for browser-based collaborative editing and display of Latex documents using Etherpad.

-Further information is available here http://pendicular.net/etherlatex.php at the moment.
+Further information is available here http://pendicular.net/etherlatex.php .

-Once set up this is already useful.
 There is plenty of room for improvements.
 In particular the following improvements would be useful:

-- Browser-based creation of new latex documents.
+- Automatic creation of new documents.
-- A secure browser-based file upload function for pdf figures and style files.
+- A secure file upload function for pdf figures and style files.
 - User authentication on a per document basis.
 - Latex syntax highlighting (in Etherpad).